The Simpsons: Bart's House of Weirdness: Development and release

 Bart's House of Weirdness was developed by Distinctive Software and published by Konami.
 It was announced by Konami at the June 1991 International Summer Consumer Electronics Show in Chicago.
-The game was released in 1992 solely for the DOS platform, and was available for both Color Graphics Adapter (CGA) and Enhanced Graphics Adapter (EGA), but not Video Graphics Array (VGA).
+The game was released in 1992 solely for MS-DOS, and was available for both Color Graphics Adapter (CGA) and Enhanced Graphics Adapter (EGA), but not Video Graphics Array (VGA).
 Writers for UGO Networks have commented that the fact that Bart's House of Weirdness was released exclusively for DOS "more than likely tells why its critical acclaim is zilch and fan support non-existent.
 It's surprising it got such a limited release, seeing it was published by Konami, who usually have no problem distributing games on a variety of platforms."
 Similarly, a 1UP.com editor wrote that the game is "mostly [sic]unknown (there's not even a single video of it on YouTube)" and that it "deserves a little more coverage, if only to acknowledge its existence".